-While this fairytale scenario might look like a dream for offline retailers, this level of personalization is perfectly achievable when it comes to online stores.
+While this fairytale scenario might look like a dream for offline retailers, this personalization level is perfectly achievable when it comes to online stores.
 Beyond doable, it is desirable.
-More and more customers are coming to expect a high level of personalization from ecommerce businesses.
-In fact, Ecommerce outtakes found out that 73% of customers prefer personalized shopping experiences.
+More and more customers are coming to expect a high level of personalization from eCommerce businesses.
+In fact, eCommerce outtakes found out that 73% of customers prefer personalized shopping experiences.

 Thankfully, personalization has evolved into an accessible feature.
-Still, few ecommerce businesses are getting it right.
-Here are some personalization strategies that will help you untie the “me-commerce” knot and meet the expectations of the consumers.
+Still, few eCommerce businesses are getting it right.
+Here are some personalization strategies that will help you untie the “me-commerce” knot and meet the consumers’ expectations.

-You can customize the way a customer navigates through an ecommerce site based on the purchase history and the browsing behavior.
-Think of a fashion ecommerce site where a logged-in customer has recently been viewing office wear, without buying one.
+You can customize how a customer navigates through an eCommerce site based on the purchase history and browsing behavior.
+Think of a fashion eCommerce site where a logged-in customer has recently been viewing office wear, without buying one.
 If the same customer shows up the next time, navigational personalization will help line-up office wear prominently on the website making the customer more likely to buy what he was looking for.

 Using User ID tracking and cookies, you can monitor the user behavior across devices and personalize the navigation for them.
 The good news?
 This isn’t a hard thing to do at all!

 On logging in, every customer of Very.co.uk gets a personalized welcome message and a tailored selection of offers based on their interests.
-Thanks to their brilliant navigational personalization strategy, the site is now able to deliver around 3.5 million versions of the website to their customers.
-After personalizing the site, Shop Direct, who runs Very.co.uk, reported a significant spike in their conversion.
+Thanks to its brilliant navigational personalization strategy, the site can now deliver around 3.5 million versions of the website to its customers.
+After personalizing the site, Shop Direct, who runs Very.co.uk, reported a significant spike in conversion.

-You might not have the resources required to implement personalization on such a complex level, but you can definitely start with tracking user ID and using cookies to create a basic level of personalization by showing users their name or the products they have previously shopped for, on the home screen.
+You might not have the resources required to implement personalization on such a complex level.
+Still, you can definitely start with tracking user ID and using cookies to create a basic level of personalization by showing users their name or the products they have previously shopped for on the home screen.

 2) Collect Data Explicitly to Personalize

-When it comes to personalization, one of the major problems is understanding the preferences and choices of the customer.
+When it comes to personalization, one of the major problems in understanding the customer’s preferences and choices.

-You can, of course, track the user behavior and interaction with other sites to understand his likes and dislikes, but if that sounds like too much work, you can always collect data explicitly to build your customer persona.
-You can use surveys, questionnaire, or even forms to collect user data and then tailor your offers according to their needs.
-Better yet, you can keep reusing the data to send relevant offers in future.
+Of course, you can track user behavior and interaction with other sites to understand his likes and dislikes.
+Still, if that sounds like too much work, you can always collect data explicitly to build your customer persona.
+You can use surveys, questionnaires, or even forms to collect user data and then tailor your offers according to their needs.
+Better yet, you can keep reusing the data to send relevant offers in the future.

 Shopittome.com asks visitors to describe their preferences through a survey.
-Customers can select a department based on gender and then up to 10 preferred brands, the sizes and the clothing type they’re interested in.
-Once the survey is complete, a profile is created and the recommended offers and products are sent to the customer via email.
+Customers can select a department based on gender and then up to 10 preferred brands, the sizes, and clothing types they’re interested in.
+Once the survey is complete, a profile is created, and the recommended offers and products are sent to the customer via email.

 3) Segment your Email List

 Personalizing the email that you send comes with a dual benefit.
-As you correspond to the customer’s interest and needs, you also make your emails more relevant.
+As you correspond to the customer’s interests and needs, you also make your emails more relevant.

-You can segment your email subscriber list based on the subscriber’s location, interests, buying stage and many other factors, but the most powerful of them all is personalizing the content based on the customer’s purchase history, with criteria like previous purchases above $X, products purchased in the last two months, product category, just to name a few.
+You can segment your email subscriber list based on the subscriber’s location, interests, buying stage, and many other factors.
+Still, the most powerful of them all is personalizing the content based on the customer’s purchase history, with criteria like previous purchases above $X, products purchased in the last two months, product category, to name a few.

-To increase customer loyalty and conversions, Crew Clothing Company decided to segment their email list based on purchase history and customer segments.
+Crew Clothing Company decided to segment its email list based on purchase history and customer segments to increase customer loyalty and conversions.
 They were able to create highly personalized campaigns that made the open rates spike by 75%.

 4) Use Personalized Real-Time Messages